Akinerinlamoulerogiscardisidore/piscineDayOne/README.md

 # Piscine Day One
-Task 05 and 06 finished
+Task 05 and 06 finished jdienih